 “These are the books to read if you or anyone you know is caring for a dementia patient.
 The author has written about her life as a caregiver….and she is a remarkable story teller.
 Ask your local library to secure these two books.” * ~ Gen Burda, photographer

 “Your two books left an impact on me that I will carry with me forever!
-You are an amazingly strong and caring woman!!” ~ Babs Mohnkern, US reader
+You are an amazingly strong and caring woman!!” ~ Babs Mohnkern, former family caregiver

 * (Please note the library submission information: “Request a Book” here)